nikhil-01a/515FinalProject/README.md

 ## Estimate of how many hours you spent on the project
 I usually use the pomodoro technique to estimate the amount of time I spend working on something.
 My each pomodoro is 20 minutes.
 I would say collectively and approximately I have completed 30 pomodoros of 20 minutes on this assignment.
 Which is equivalent of 10 hours approx collectively.

-## A description of how you tested your code
+## Description of how I tested the code using the Test Harness
 1. Created a test harness: **test.py**:
    - In the main function: I'm using glob to find the '.in' files in 'test' directory and passed them through the custom 'run_test()' for **STDIN** first and then for **ARGS**.
    - I have created a custom results dictionary to store the overall results.
 The **results** dictonary keeps a count of 4 things and increments the values inside it accordingly for every test: